ma-gilles/recovar/README.md

 ## II.
 Specifying a real-space mask

 A real space mask is important to boost SNR.
 Most consensus reconstruction software output a mask, which you can use as input (`--mask-option=input`).
-Make sure the mask is not too tight, you can use the input `--dilate-mask-iter` to expand the mask if needed.
-You may also want to use a focusing mask to focus on heterogeneity on one part of the protein, [click here](https://guide.cryosparc.com/processing-data/tutorials-and-case-studies/mask-selection-and-generation-in-ucsf-chimera) to find instructions to generate one with Chimera.
+Make sure the mask is not too tight; you can use the input `--dilate-mask-iter` to expand the mask if needed.
+You may also want to use a focusing mask to focus on heterogeneity in one part of the volume [click here](https://guide.cryosparc.com/processing-data/tutorials-and-case-studies/mask-selection-and-generation-in-ucsf-chimera) to find instructions to generate one with Chimera.

 If you don't input a mask, the software will estimate one using the two halfmap means ( `--mask-option=from-halfmaps`).
 You may also want to run with a loose spherical mask (option `--mask-option=sphere`) and use the computed variance map to observe which parts have large variance.

 ## III.
 Running RECOVAR pipeline

-When the input images (.mrcs), poses (.pkl), and CTF parameters (.pkl) have been prepared, RECOVAR can be run with following command:
+When the input images (.mrcs), poses (.pkl), and CTF parameters (.pkl) have been prepared, RECOVAR can be run with the following command:

     $ python [recovar_directory]/pipeline.py particles.128.mrcs -o output_test --ctf ctf.pkl --poses poses.pkl